zucchi99/Emotion-Recognition-of-fer2013/README.md

          * NB: Tipically you want to decrease the number of channels in the linear part
  4. <i>SoftMax</i>: no parameters

-So, for example, this would be produce well performing -but huge- model:<br/>
+So, for example, this would be produce a well performing -but huge- model:<br/>
 $drop{\textunderscore}{\textunderscore}before{\textunderscore}relu = 0$<br/>
 $conv{\textunderscore}{\textunderscore}in{\textunderscore}channels = len(filters{\textunderscore}used)$<br/>
 $conv{\textunderscore}{\textunderscore}out{\textunderscore}channels =      (200, 400, 600, 800)$<br/>